 e.
 Applicants will be scrutinised by Access NI procedures to ensure that they do not have a criminal record and must also satisfy the University and the Department of Education regulations that nothing would legally prohibit them from working with children.

 f.
+Evidence of good quality presentation and basic literacy skills are required throughout the application process.
 The application form will be examined for spelling, punctuation and grammar skills.
 Applicants will also be expected to complete a set piece of formal writing as part of the selection process.

 g.
 Applicants should comply with the DE Circular requirements as outlined in the hyperlink below;